 It's big on human rights

-The belief is, irrespective of where Germans live, they have the right to citizenship and a home in the country of their heritage.
+The Day of the Homeland reminds Germans and others that everyone has the right to citizenship and a home in the country of their heritage.

 Why Day of the Homeland is Important